On damping a control system with global aftereffect on quantum graphs. Stochastic interpretation

-then (\ref{1.12}) becomes classical Kirchhoff's condition (see also Remark~2), which often appears in the general theory of quantum graphs as well as concrete applications.
+then (\ref{1.12}) becomes classical Kirchhoff's condition (see also Remark~2), which often arises in the theory of spatial quantum graphs.
 For example, it expresses the balance of tensions in a system of connected strings or Kirchhoff's law in electrical circuits.
-Under the assumption (\ref{1.13}), conditions (\ref{1.8}) and (\ref{1.12}) form the so-called {\it standard matching conditions} at the internal vertex $v_1.$ If the second relation in (\ref{1.13}) is not fulfilled, then (\ref{1.12}) becomes a nonlocal Kirchhoff-type condition, which does not affect the self-adjointness of ${\cal B}$ (see Remark~3).
+If the second expression in parentheses in (\ref{1.12}) does not vanish, then (\ref{1.12}) can be classified as a nonlocal Kirchhoff-type condition.

-The conditions (\ref{1.13}) generalize the constancy of the coefficients in the case $m=2,$ while their violence corresponds to the appearance of stepwise functions in (\ref{1.1}) at the positions of $b$ or~$c.$ In the latter case, according to (\ref{1.12}), the solution of the resulting boundary value problem may lose the smoothness at the discontinuities of such stepwise coefficients $b$ and~$c$ (see also Remark~5).
+Relations (\ref{1.13}) generalize the constancy of the coefficients in (\ref{1.1}), while their absence would correspond to the appearance of stepwise functions in (\ref{1.1}) instead of $b$ or~$c.$ In the latter case, due to (\ref{1.12}), the solution of the resulting boundary value problem on an interval may lose the smoothness at the discontinuities of such stepwise coefficients $b(t)$ and~$c(t)$ (see also Remark~5).

+The next theorem, being a particular case of Theorem~6 for an arbitrary tree, also gives the unique solvability of the variational problem (\ref{1.9}), (\ref{1.7})--(\ref{1.11}).

+{\bf Theorem 4. }{\it The boundary value problem ${\mathcal B}$ has a unique solution.
+Moreover, this solution satisfies the estimate